-With rain diminishing and river levels subsiding, the King County Flood Warning Center closed at 11:30 p.m. on Friday, Dec.
-29, after a 12-hour opening to monitor minor flooding on the White and Snoqualmie rivers.
+The King County Flood Warning Center closed at 11:45 p.m. on Saturday, Dec.
+29, after a brief opening to monitor high flows from heavy rainfall along the Snoqualmie and Tolt rivers.

-While the rain that led to these minor flood conditions has subsided across much of the county, Flood Warning Center employees will continue to monitor stream gages and weather reports.
+King County employees will continue to monitor stream gages and weather reports, and they will provide updated information on river conditions as necessary.
 Real-time river level information is available online at kingcounty.gov/flood.

 Immediate notifications about pending high water are sent to email, smart phone text or voicemail, providing subscribers with the maximum amount of warning about potential high water.